seatable/seatable-developer-docs/docs/clients/php_api.md

 ### Get information about your account

 The following code connects to SeaTable Cloud.
 You have to provide your `Account Token`.
+Please refer to [api.seatable.io](https://api.seatable.io/reference/getaccounttokenfromusername) for guidance on how to obtain an `Account Token`.

 ```php
 <?php